-Warfarin increases risk of stroke among atrial fibrillation patients in first 30 days of useDecember 18th, 2013 in Cardiology /
+Warfarin increases risk of stroke among atrial fibrillation patients in first 30 days of useDecember 18, 2013 in Medicine & Health / Cardiology

 Patients with atrial fibrillation – an irregular and often abnormally fast heartbeat – have nearly double the risk of suffering a stroke in the first 30 days after starting to take the anti-clotting drug warfarin compared to non-users, according to a study of over 70,000 patients.

 The study, published online today (Thursday) in the European Heart Journal, found that the risk was particularly high in the first week after patients started to take the drug.
 In contrast, once the first 30 days had elapsed, the risk of a stroke was halved in patients taking warfarin compared to non-users.

 Atrial fibrillation increases the risk of patients suffering a stroke, and warfarin is frequently prescribed for these patients to reduce the likelihood of this happening.
 However, randomised controlled trials of other anti-clotting drugs have suggested that there might be an increased risk of a stroke at the point when patients move from the trial drugs to warfarin.
 In addition, it has already been established that there is a possibility that warfarin leads temporarily to a hypercoagulable state – one in which the blood becomes more sticky and more likely to develop dangerous blood clots in the veins or arteries.
 This is thought to be due to the different effects of warfarin on the production of certain blood clotting factors that are dependent on Vitamin K.